-No preliminary, redemption or exchange charge will be made on subscriptions for Shares or requests for redemption of Shares or exchange of Shares in a Fund.
+No preliminary, redemption or exchange charge will be made on subscriptions for Shares or requests for redemption of Shares or exchange of Shares in a Fund by the Company, the Distributor or the Investment Managers.
 The Directors reserve the right to add such fees in the future.
 The Company may also impose an Anti-Dilution Levy on purchases and redemptions of Shares of any Fund, as further described under the section entitled Issue and Redemption Prices/Calculation of Net Asset Value/Valuation of Assets.